tonomb/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The DOM is short for Document Object Model.
+It´s everything that you see on a page, it´s created in a treelike structure where you can access every node.

 2. What is an event?

+    An event is something that happens on the page.
+A type of interaction that the user makes.

 3. What is an event listener?

+    An even listener is a method you can call on any element in the DOM where you are listening for an event and then performing an action on the page bases of that event.

 4. Why would we convert a NodeList into an Array?

+    You can create a NodeList into an Array so you can access the built in methods of arrays lice reduce and map.

 5. What is a component?

+    A component is a block of reusable code that gets "Hydrated" by an API.

 ### Git Set up